flynnbops/flynnbops.github.io/_posts/2020-12-21-ui_automation_outline.md

 I want to share the things I learned, how we got there, and what problems we were trying to address.
 So that you can follow the journey, and see if that can help you in your context.

 It's important to me that I share the things that worked well and didn't, things we still struggle with, and what I think our next steps are.

+# Key Takeaways

+- Have a clear goal for your UI automation
+- Have some way to check you are aligned to that goal
+- Reevalute what you are doing
+- Keep trying to improve